Consistent rail rules and streamlined processes

 Australia’s governments want to move more freight by rail — reducing road congestion, improving safety and helping the country meet emissions targets.

-To support this, the NTC is working with governments, industry and the Office of the National Rail Safety Regulator (ONRSR) to:
+To support this, the NTC is working with governments and industry to:

 A simpler, nationally consistent approach to approvals will save the rail industry tens of millions of dollars each year and encourage investment in innovative, lower-emission rolling stock and technology.